alexx021dev/alex/README.md

 # alex
-his is my first GitHub repository.
+this is my first GitHub repository.